panoptic-labs/docs/docs/panoptic-protocol/premium.md

 # Streaming Premium

-### Fees tracking in Uniswap
+## Fees tracking in Uniswap

+### Fees tracking per swap

-Each UniswapV3Pool uses global accumulators called `feeGrowthGlobal0X128` and `feeGrowthGlobal1X128` to track the fees owed for each position.
+Each `UniswapV3Pool` uses global accumulators called `feeGrowthGlobal0X128` and `feeGrowthGlobal1X128` to track the fees owed for each position in terms of `token0` and `token1`.

 Every time a swap happens inside a Uniswap pool that does not change the price beyond a single tick, the accumulator is incremented by the amount of fees generated per unit of total liquidity present inside that tick.
-If the swap crosses a tick, the UniswapV3Pool stores the amount of fees collected up to that point for that specific tick range.
+If the swap crosses a tick, the `UniswapV3Pool` stores the amount of fees collected up to that point for that specific tick range.

+### Fees tracking per mint

 When a new position is minted in `UniswapV3Pool`, the users needs to specify a range defined by `tickLower` and `tickUpper`.
-At minting time, the `UniswapV3Pool` smart contract stores two values called `feeGrowthInside0LastX128` and `feeGrowthInside1LastX128`, which are given by the values of the fee accumulators for each tick.
+At minting time, the `UniswapV3Pool` smart contract stores two values called `feeGrowthInside0LastX128` and `feeGrowthInside1LastX128`, which are given by the values of the global fee accumulators.

-When a position is burnt, then the fees to be collected is computed from the `feeGrowthInside0LastX128` and `feeGrowthInside1LastX128` values stored when the position was minted and the current fees at the ticks given by `feeGrowthInside0X128` and `feeGrowthInside1X128`
+When a position is burnt, the amount of fees to be collected is computed from the `feeGrowthInside0LastX128` and `feeGrowthInside1LastX128` values stored when the position was minted and the current fees at the ticks given by `feeGrowthGlobal0X128` and `feeGrowthGlobal1X128`

 ```python